jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 * …need to specify the involved groups (to recruit the right participants)

-If you come from research based on measurements and statistics, it can be unusual to have a small number of participants and to refine your research iteratively.
+If you come from research based on measurements and statistics, it can be unusual to have few participants and to refine your research iteratively.
 In user need research we focus on collecting rich data and making sense of it by asking new questions and refining interpretations.
 To be able to do this we spend our resources on working with data from a few participants in depth.

 ## Prepare the research session